apache/nuttx/configs/README.txt

   Motorola.
 This OS is also built with the arm-nuttx-elf toolchain*.
 STATUS:
   This port was never completed.

+configs/maple
+  NuttX support for the LeafLab's Maple and Maple Mini boards.
+These boards are based on the STM32F103RBT6 chip for the standard version and on the STM32F103CBT6 for the mini version (See http://leaflabs.com/docs/hardware/maple.html)

 configs/mbed
   The configurations in this directory support the mbed board (http://mbed.org) that features the NXP LPC1768 microcontroller.
 This OS is also built